The Bankrate promise

 Consequences of a suspended license

-A suspension of a driver’s license results in the temporary withdrawal of your privilege to drive.
-Unlike revocation, which is permanent, you can drive with a suspension after complying with certain insurance requirements; these vary from state to state.
+Unlike revocation, which is permanent, you may be able to drive with a suspension after complying with certain insurance requirements; these vary from state to state.

 The most common insurance requirements that a suspended driver must comply with are similar in most states.
 Some examples of these requirements include:

-- SR-22 requirements – An SR-22, often referred to as a certificate of financial responsibility, is not itself an insurance policy.
+- SR-22 requirements: An SR-22, often referred to as a certificate of financial responsibility, is not itself an insurance policy.
 It is a form that is typically filed with your state by your insurance company indicating that you are complying with the state’s minimum auto liability insurance requirements.
+If your license is suspended, you may need to file an SR-22.
+Not all carriers offer SR-22 filing, so you may need to switch to a carrier that provides this service.

-- SR-44 requirements – Similar to an SR-22, the SR-44 form is required in only some states to demonstrate that you have secured and carry auto insurance with higher liability limits than those required by the state.
-Usually, the SR-44 is required with suspensions involving alcohol or drugs and have much greater minimum liability requirements.
+- FR-44 requirements: Similar to an SR-22, an FR-44 form is required in only some states to demonstrate that you have secured and carry auto insurance with higher liability limits than those required by the state.
+An FR-44 may be required with suspensions involving alcohol or drugs and typically has much greater minimum liability requirements.

-- Insurance cancellation and renewal – Though state laws vary, most policies do not permit auto insurers to cancel insurance unless there has been fraud or non-payment of premiums.
+- Insurance cancellation and nonrenewal: Though state laws vary, most policies do not permit auto insurers to cancel insurance unless there has been fraud or non-payment of premiums.
 On the other hand, auto insurers are usually permitted to refuse to renew coverage after a suspension.
+Nonrenewal does not have the same strict criteria as cancellation, so even if your policy is not canceled, your carrier may refuse to renew your policy when the term ends.

 Seek non-standard providers

-- Allstate and Nationwide — These well known, national carriers deal with high-risk drivers but may be more limited based on the reasons for license suspensions.
+- Geico — Although a well-known national carrier that deals with high-risk drivers, options may be limited depending on the reasons for license suspension.

 How to get cheap car insurance with a suspended license